slatedocs/slate/source/index.html.md

   }
 ```

-> This action may be invoked by performing
+> This action may be invoked by performing:

 ```
 POST /redfish/v1/Systems/1/Actions/ComputerSystem.Reset/